unterstein/dcos-elasticsearch-service/README.md

 ## Please note
 **Please don't consider this conference talk demo as production ready or use it in production.**

-If you want to use a hosted elasticsearch, you may want to check out the elastic cloud offering.
+If you want to use a hosted elasticsearch, you may want to check out the more sophisticated scheduled elasticsearch installation using the [Mesosphere Elasticsearch scheduler](https://github.com/mesosphere/dcos-commons/tree/master/frameworks/elastic) or use the elasticsearch cloud offering.

 [![Elastic Cloud Logo](https://static-www.elastic.co/assets/blt0b22efdd604f9b2f/logo-elastic-cloud-lt.svg)](https://www.elastic.co/cloud/as-a-service)